GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/gcs-to-bq-with-least-privileges/README.md

  - A `person_udf.js` containing the UDF javascript file used by the Dataflow template.
  - A `person_schema.json` file containing the table schema used to import the CSV.

 You can find an example of those file in the folder `./data-demo`.
 You can copy the example files in the GCS bucket using the  command returned in the terraform output as `command-01-gcs`.
+Below an example:

 ```bash
 gsutil -i gcs-landing@PROJECT.iam.gserviceaccount.com cp data-demo/* gs://LANDING_BUCKET
 ```

-We can now run the Dataflow pipeline using the `gcloud` returned in the terraform output as `command-03-dataflow`.
+We can now run the Dataflow pipeline using the `gcloud` returned in the terraform output as `command-02-dataflow`.
+Below an example:

 ```bash
 gcloud --impersonate-service-account=orch-test@PROJECT.iam.gserviceaccount.com dataflow jobs run test_batch_01 \